perlal6802/github-tutorial/README.md

 2. Then go to the following link [github](https://github.com/hstatsep/ide50) and follow further directions given

-We need an SSH key because it allows us to make our code public allowing others to see our code and it allows you to clone and pull other code that is public to us.
+When setting up our ide we are basically working on setting up an SSH key.
+We need an SSH key to conect with github, when using Github we need to let the computer know your username and password every single time.
+With an SSH key it helps the github repository know that it's you accesing your code not needing to put your username and password each time you go on github.
 ---
 ## Repository Setup